Kylacamilleo22/cs408-final-project/README.md

 - Who is the target audience?
   - Anyone can use the to-do app.
 I might focus more on the academic side, but generally anyone can use it.
 - What sort of data will it manage?
-  - It will manage the title of a task, course related or section (academic/chores/grocery/cleaning), date it's due, and t he progress.
+  - It will manage the title of a task, course related or section, date it's due, and the progress.
+Adding a new table allows for either academic related, chores, grocery, cleaning, exercising might also work.
 - Stretch Goals?
   - I mentioned a calendar that will list the task on when it's due, I'm not sure how complex it might be but it's one of the functionality that helps me a lot so I want to recreate that, hopefully I'll be able to!